dmccuk/ansible_ELK/README.md

 ## Pre-requisites
 Please install the following on all nodes you want to deploy Elastic Stack on:

+Local:
- * A Local install of Ansible
+ * Installation of Ansible

+Remote:
- * I used a Ubuntu 16.04 AMI (ami-0773391ae604c49a4 in region eu-west1)
+ * tested on a Ubuntu 16.04 AMI (ami-0773391ae604c49a4 in region eu-west1)
- * Install Packages: wget curl git python-minimal default-jre
+ * Install these Packages: wget curl git python-minimal default-jre
  * Minimum memory requirements: 4GB (t2.medium in AWS)
+ * Open Firewall ports:
+   * Ingress: 22(ssh), 5601(kibana),3000(grafana),5044(logstash)
+   * Egress: ALL

 ## Usage
 Clone the repo: